-Revolutionary bionic chip inserted in first UK patient with AMDPosted: Friday 21 January 2022 at 09:00
+Revolutionary bionic chip inserted in first UK patient with AMDPosted: Friday 21 January 2022

 A patient with dry age-related macular degeneration (AMD) has been able to detect signals in her blind left eye thanks to a revolutionary new implant.